-Another day of chaos looms for Hong Kong amid relentless city-wide protests
+Citywide protests disrupt Hong Kong as students barricade campuses

 Authorities said on Thursday 64 people were injured during Wednesday’s clashes, which left two men in critical condition.
 There were no further details about the injuries they sustained.

-Police said in a statement a man had died after falling from an unspecified height on Wednesday but gave no further details.
+Police said a man had died after falling from an unspecified height on Wednesday but gave no further details.

 One woman, a 24-year-old worker caught in the traffic gridlock who gave her name as Kristy, said: “The government and the police have escalated the violence.”